-Travel data is gold and can often be used as leverage in negotiations with hotels and airlines for discounted rates.
+Travel data is gold and can often be used in negotiations with hotels and airlines for discounted rates.
 Once your travelers are booking via your TMC, you’ll have access to real-time reporting to improve your seat at the bargaining table.
-You’ll gain substantial control over costs and realize a critical return on investment.
-You’ll also be able to gauge the company's performance by benchmarking with similarl sized organizations.
+You’ll gain substantial cost reduction and realize a critical return on investment.
+You’ll also be able to gauge the company's performance by benchmarking with similar sized organizations.

 From the Human Resources Director: “Partnering with a TMC would take too long.
 We need a new travel policy solution now.”

 Implementing a TMC is not as complicated as you might think.
 TMCs provide expertise across different company sizes from small, medium, and global travel implementations.
-An implementation team will work with your onboarding teams to support you with training, recommendations, best practices and ensure the change is a positive experience for everyone.
-A dedicated implementation manager to work with will align with your specific needs and ensure that travel program management will be a breeze.
+An implementation team will work with your onboarding teams to support you with training, recommendations, best practices and make sure the change is a positive experience for everyone.
+A dedicated implementation manager to work with will align with your specific needs so your travel program management will be a breeze.